mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 Useful for rebuilding history context independently from the original model used to generate responses.

+The moderation endpoint can be accessed by setting the model name to _text-moderation-latest_.

 Stdin is supported when there is no positional arguments left after option parsing.
 Stdin input sets a single PROMPT.